-The following are FBI files of important people throughout history and important events.
+The following are FBI files of important people, organizations and even important events throughout history.

 Declassified Historical Figure & Groups FBI Files

 |Sheikh Khalifa bin Hamad bin Abdullah bin Jassim bin Mohammed Al Thani – [3 Pages, 1.2MB ] – Sheikh Khalifa bin Hamad bin Abdullah bin Jassim bin Mohammed Al Thani GCB GCMG (17 September 1932 – 23 October 2016) was the Emir of Qatar from 27 February 1972 until he was deposed by his son Hamad bin Khalifa on 27 June 1995.
 He was the grandfather of the current Emir, Tamim bin Hamad Al Thani.|

 |Albertson, William – [ 2,563 Pages, 125.3 MB ] – William Albertson, an American communist party leader who in 1964 was the subject of a snitch jacket, an FBI project to forge and plant a fictional report identifying him as an informant for the Bureau.
 (Source: GovernmentAttic.org)|